vanviegen/aberdeen/docs/Tutorial.md

 $('button.outline.secondary:Pressing me does nothing!');
 ```

-Note that you can play around, modifying any example while seeing its live result by pressing the *Edit* button that appears when hoovering an example!
+Note that you can play around, modifying any example while seeing its live result by pressing the *Edit* button that appears when hovering over an example!

 Multiple strings can be passed, so the above could just as well be written as: